dwulff/embedR/README.md

 # embedR

-The `embedR` package is an open-source R package to generate and analyze text embeddings.
-It uses open and paid APIs from [Hugging Face](https://huggingface.co/inference-api), [OpenAI](https://openai.com/blog/openai-api), and [Cohere](https://cohere.com/) and offers various options to generate, group, project, relabel, and visualize text embeddings.
+The `embedR` package is an open-source R package to **generate and analyze text embeddings**.
+It gives access to open and paid APIs from [Hugging Face](https://huggingface.co/inference-api), [OpenAI](https://openai.com/blog/openai-api), and [Cohere](https://cohere.com/) to gnerate text embeddings and offers methods to group, project, relabel, and visualize them.

 ## General Information

-The `text2sdg` package is developed by [Dirk U. Wulff](https://github.com/dwulff), with contributions from [Samuel Aeschbach](https://samuelaeschbach.com/), [Zak Hussain](https://github.com/Zak-Hussain), and [Rui Mata](https://github.com/matarui).
+The `embedR` package is developed by [Dirk U. Wulff](https://github.com/dwulff), with contributions from [Samuel Aeschbach](https://samuelaeschbach.com/), [Zak Hussain](https://github.com/Zak-Hussain), and [Rui Mata](https://github.com/matarui).
 It is published under the GNU General Public License.

 An overview of the package can be accessed online or from within R using ?embedR.